 Here are some of our programs that can help you take the next steps in your education:

-Juntos means “together” in Spanish and works to unite community partners to provide Latinx students with knowledge, skills, and resources to help them stay in school and gain access to college.
+Juntos means “together” in Spanish, and the program works to unite community partners to provide Latinx students with knowledge, skills and resources to help them stay in school and gain access to college.
 Research shows that Latinx youth are at greatest risk for dropping out of school between 9th and 10th grades, so the Juntos program works to reduce this risk by bringing together cohorts of 8th-grade youth to support each other for three to five years as they enter high school and prepare together for higher education.

 College Advising Corps

 The NC State College Advising Corps (CAC) assists low-income, first-generation college and underrepresented students from rural North Carolina to navigate the process of finding colleges that are the best academic, financial and personal fit for them.
 NC State CAC has 21 alumni/advisers serving in 21 high schools across 11 counties, where they work with students to help them realize their potential and guide them towards higher education.